esdalmaijer/MPyDev/README.md

 *Are you sure you're using the right version of mpdev.dll for your BIOPAC device?*

 **IT STILL DOESNT WORK!!**
-*Are you running Acquisition in the background?
+*Are you running Ackknowledge in the background?
 Please close down that software before running a script that uses MPyDev.*

 **I don't have mpdev.dll, can you give it to me?**
 *Unfortunately not.
 Please ask BIOPAC Systems for the file.
 It's proprietary software, and part of their SDK.
 You'll need to buy it from them directly.*